Honda Elysion: First generation (RR; 2004)

-The first generation Elysion appeared at the Tokyo Motor Show, in October 2003 as the "ASM", and was released for sale on 13 May 2004.
-A mild body restyle was introduced 29 September 2005, introducing an "Aero" and "VG Premium" trim level.
-13 January 2006 saw the introduction of the "G Aero HDD Navi" and "VG HDD Navi Aero" editions.
-Another styling change was introduced on 21 December 2006, including an interior update.
+The first-generation Elysion was previewed at the 2003 Tokyo Motor Show as the "ASM" concept, and went on sale on 13 May 2004.
+A mild restyle was introduced on 29 September 2005, adding Aero and VG Premium trim levels.
+On 13 January 2006, the G Aero HDD Navi and VG HDD Navi Aero editions were introduced.
+A further styling revision was made on 21 December 2006, accompanied by an interior update.

-The Elysion was offered with either the 2.4 L DOHC direct injection K24A with i-VTEC producing 160 PS or the 3.0 L SOHC J30A V6 i-VTEC producing 250 PS.
-The V6 was also available with "VCM" or Variable Cylinder Management.
-The upper trim level "Prestige" model was available with the J35A V6 used in the Honda Legend, producing 300 PS and available with AWD.
-However, vehicles equipped with all AWD had their engine power reduced to 279 PS.
-For two-wheel drive vehicles, this was more power than that was available in the Toyota Estima, which was quoted to be 280 PS.
+The Elysion was offered with either a 2.4-litre DOHC direct-injection K24A with i-VTEC producing 160 PS, or a 3.0-litre SOHC J30A V6 with i-VTEC producing 250 PS.
+The V6 was also available with Variable Cylinder Management (VCM).
+The top-spec Prestige model used the J35A V6 from the Honda Legend, producing 300 PS with the option of all-wheel drive; all-wheel-drive variants had power reduced to 279 PS.

 Concept

-The Elysion was first seen as a concept car called Honda ASM at Tokyo Motor Show in late 2003 and made into a production half a year later with some cosmetic adjustments to its headlight, front grill and interior to make it more commercially friendly.
-It officially launched in mid-2004 for Japan's domestic market.
+The Elysion was first shown as the Honda ASM concept at the 2003 Tokyo Motor Show and entered production approximately six months later with revised headlights, a redesigned front grille, and updated interior trim.
+It was officially launched for the Japanese domestic market in mid-2004.